-- 1. During periods of pay during the greater of Military and Veterans Code Section 395-395.02 or one hundred ninety (190) hours of paid Temporary or Active-Duty Military Leave, the employee's benefits which were active on the prior calendar day shall continue (with the County and employee continuing to pay their own respective share of said continued benefits). - 2.
+- 1. During periods of pay during the greater of Military and Veterans Code Section 395-395.02 or one hundred ninety (190) hours of paid Temporary or Active Duty Military Leave, the employee's benefits which were active on the prior calendar day shall continue (with the County and employee continuing to pay their own respective share of said continued benefits). - 2.
 During periods of Supplemental Military Pay the following apply: - a.
-Health insurance coverage will continue, with both the County and the employee contributing their own respective shares. - b.
+Health insurance coverage will continue, with both the County and the employee contributing their own respective shares.

+- b.
 Employees are not eligible to receive cafeteria plan "waive money" or "cash back."
 The employee may elect to continue other benefits which are subject to COBRA provisions by enrolling in said benefits during the COBRA election/enrollment period. - c.
-The employee shall not receive County paid holidays, and shall not receive accrued time off (such as vacation, sick leave, administrative leave, attorney time off, nor any accruals).
+The employee shall not receive County paid holidays, and shall not receive accrued time off (such as vacation, sick leave, administrative leave, attorney time off, nor any accruals). - d.
+Unless otherwise directed by CalPERS law or regulation, during periods of Supplemental Military Pay, the employee does not receive CalPERS service credit and neither the County nor the employee pay into the CalPERS retirement system.

+E. Other

-- d.
-Unless otherwise directed by CalPERS law or regulation, during periods of Supplemental Military Pay, the employee does not receive CalPERS service credit and neither the County nor the employee pay into the CalPERS retirement system. - E. Other - 1.
-A probationary employee or a promotional probationary employee on military leave shall be required complete the balance of their probationary period upon the employee's return to work. - 2.
+- 1. A probationary employee or a promotional probationary employee on military leave shall be required complete the balance of his/her/their probationary period upon the employee's return to work. - 2.
 An eligible employee who is receiving pay under this program shall continue to receive service credit for the purposes of determining duration of County service.
 An eligible employee who is receiving pay not under this program but rather through the use of the employee's accrued leaves shall receive service credit for the purposes of determining duration of County service.
-An employee who is not receiving pay does not receive service credit for the purpose of determining duration of County service. - 3.
-An employee who resigns in order to enter military service shall have the right to return to County employment after the termination of their active military service as provided by Sections 395.3 of the California Military and Veterans' Code and Title 38 U.S. Code, Chapter 43 (Veterans' Reemployment Rights).
+An employee who is not receiving pay does not receive service credit for the purpose of determining duration of County service.